-In accordance with our policy, £20,715 (2019: £0) was recognised as income in the Compensation Fund.
-This revenue relates to monies received following intervention which are now substantially completed, and where the beneficiary could not be identified.
+In 2021, in accordance with our policy, £32,401 (2020: £20,715) was recognised as income in the Compensation Fund.
+This revenue related to monies received following intervention which are now substantially completed, and where the beneficiary could not be identified.

-The Council is holding trust account monies from various practices that have either closed or have been intervened into during the year and at 31 December 2020 holds £866,924 (2019: £3,699,610) of monies on behalf of the persons beneficially entitled to them.
+The Council is holding trust account monies from various practices that have either closed or have been intervened into during the year or practices unable to obtain PII cover and at 31 December 2021 holds £459 418 (2020: £866 924) of monies on behalf of the persons beneficially entitled to them.
 These funds are held on statutory trust and are therefore not included as an asset on the statement of financial position.